 Meanwhile, Jennie is a victim too of akgae fans.
 They believe she can shine on her own.
 As a result, many are trying to ruin her image by painting her as a “lazy dancer” (but in reality she’s just injured), and scrutinizing her dating life.

 Winwin, one of the members of the NCT, has akgae fans too.
-According to them, there is a mistreatment of the ways SM entertainment agency handles him.
-Whenever the group has performances, he only sings a few lines, thus, his appearance is also limited.
+According to them, there is a mistreatment in the way SM entertainment agency handles him.
+Whenever the group performs, he only sings a few lines, thus, his appearance is also limited.

 There was also an issue when he left NCT 127 and was transferred to WayV for promotional reasons.
 The agency hasn’t released any statement about it, but fans are looking forward to him reuniting with NCT 127 where they feel he belongs.

-The phenomenon of akgae fans is something that cannot be denied— they are unhealthy and continue to persist.
+The phenomenon of akgae fans is something that cannot be denied.
+They are unhealthy, and yet they continue to persist.

 Just remember that real fans always support each and everyone in the group.
 It’s okay to have biases, but it is also important to respect and acknowledge other members too!
 Because at the end of the day, their efforts and hard work are seen as one.